netanoir/da4a/_actions/contents.markdown

     numUrl: questions
 ---

-We’re in a global pandemic — and we’re in an unprecedented national uprising against the police and white supremacy, and the ways in which they render Black life disposable.
+We’re in a global pandemic — and we’re in an unprecedented national uprising against the police and white supremacy, and the ways they render Black life disposable.

 In April, when the world began to reckon with Covid-19, writer Arundhati Roy challenged us to use [this pandemic as a portal](https://www.ft.com/content/10d8f5e8-74eb-11ea-95fe-fcd274e920ca).